Providing Comfort for You and Your Loved One

 Once these decisions have been made, you will want to notify all immediate family members, relatives and friends regarding the service arrangements.

-As a sign of respect at the loss of our friend at the home, volunteers, residents and staff are invited to form a silent honour guard at the front entrance as your loved one leaves the home for the final time.
+Subject to times when infection outbreaks are declared at the home, as a sign of respect, our volunteers, residents and staff are invited to form a silent honour guard at the front entrance as your loved one leaves the home for the final time.
 Family members are welcome to choose a staff member to recite one of the poems below:

 Perhaps they are not stars in the sky, but rather openings where our loves ones shine down to let us know they are happy. – Eskimo Legend